 tsp_greedy is available in a MATLAB version.

-CHANGE_MAKING, a MATLAB library which considers the change making problem, in which a given sum is to be formed using coins of various denominations.
+change_making, a MATLAB code which considers the change making problem, in which a given sum is to be formed using coins of various denominations.

-COMBINATION_LOCK, a MATLAB program which simulates the process of determining the secret combination of a lock.
+combination_lock, a MATLAB code which simulates the process of determining the secret combination of a lock.

-PARTITION_PROBLEM, a MATLAB library which seeks solutions of the partition problem, splitting a set of integers into two subsets with equal sum.
+partition_problem, a MATLAB code which seeks solutions of the partition problem, splitting a set of integers into two subsets with equal sum.

-SATISFY, a MATLAB program which demonstrates, for a particular circuit, an exhaustive search for solutions of the circuit satisfiability problem.
+satisfy, a MATLAB code which demonstrates, for a particular circuit, an exhaustive search for solutions of the circuit satisfiability problem.

-SUBSET_SUM, a MATLAB library which seeks solutions of the subset sum problem.
+subset_sum, a MATLAB code which seeks solutions of the subset sum problem.

-tsp_brute, a MATLAB program which reads a file of city-to-city distances and solves the traveling salesperson problem, using brute force.
+tsp_brute, a MATLAB code which reads a file of city-to-city distances and solves the traveling salesperson problem, using brute force.

-tsp_random, a MATLAB program which reads a file of city-to-city distances, and then randomly samples a number of possible tours, to quickly seek a tour of lower length.
+tsp_random, a MATLAB code which reads a file of city-to-city distances, and then randomly samples a number of possible tours, to quickly seek a tour of lower length.